Breakthrough/PySceneDetect/README.md

     ./scenedetect.py --help

-To perform threshold-based analysis with the default parameters, on a video file named `myvideo.mp4`:
+To perform threshold-based analysis with the default parameters, on a video named `myvideo.mp4`, saving a list of scenes to `myvideo_scenes.csv` (they are also printed to the terminal):

-    ./scenedetect.py --input myvideo.mp4
+    ./scenedetect.py --input myvideo.mp4 --output myvideo_scenes.csv

 To perform threshold-based analysis, with a threshold intensity of 16, and a match percent of 90: